September 2021 – present Boston University, Boston, MA

 Honor’s Thesis: “Can I Count on You?”: Infants’ Expectations of Prosocial Behavior Across Contexts

 Mentors: Dr. Jessica Sommerville, Dr. Kelsey Lucca

 I am a PhD student pursuing a career as a psychological scientist and academic.My research interests are in the development of scientific reasoning skills during early childhood and how this development is shaped by various social factors.
 I’m also broadly interested in public trust in and understanding of science.
-My professional experiences include conducting research with young children (8-months-old to 10-years-old) in lab and applied settings (science museums and preschools).
+My professional experiences include conducting research with young children (8-months-old to 10-years-old) in lab and applied settings (science museums, preschools, elementary school classrooms and public parks).
 I’m also very interested in science identity, or the extent to which young children identify as capable of learning science, and, in the same vein, the extent to which science educators, researchers, and others identify young children as capable of learning science.

 • Conducting quantitative and qualitative psychological research